 Ethereum has the largest web3 developer ecosystem, thanks in part to its composability (like legos, composability means anyone can build on an existing smart contract to create something new).
 This has led to the creation of thousands of dapps that power web3.
 The two most popular and well-known use cases are DeFi (Decentralised Finance) and NFTs (Non-Fungible Tokens) which we’ll cover in more detail later in the course.

 An example of a DeFi dapp that has been built on Ethereum is Uniswap.
-Uniswap is a currency/token exchange platform that is decentralised.
-What this means is that, unlike a traditional exchange (such as the ones mentioned in Day 3), there is no central authority holding custody of assets.
-You can exchange digital currencies directly from your wallet/account to someone else’s.
+Uniswap is a currency/token trading platform that is decentralized.
+What this means is that, unlike a traditional trading platform (such as the ones mentioned in Day 3), there is no central authority holding custody of assets.
+You can trade digital currencies directly from your wallet/account to someone else’s.

-Because no central authority is involved, the fees are significantly lower (you don’t have to employ humans to process transactions), and, more importantly, you don’t have to “trust” the exchange to hold your funds.
-We’ve seen countless cryptocurrency exchanges “go under” over the last decade due to mismanagement of user funds (or straight up fraud).
+Because no central authority is involved, the fees are significantly lower (you don’t have to employ humans to process transactions), and, more importantly, you don’t have to “trust” the trading platform to hold your funds.
+We’ve seen countless cryptocurrency trading platorms “go under” over the last decade due to mismanagement of user funds (or straight up fraud).
 This is not possible due to Uniswap, because a user never loses custody of their assets.

 You might have heard these terms before.
 Basically what they refer to, is the method in which a blockchain verifies which transactions are authentic and which are not.
 Or in other words, how all the computers/nodes decide, collectively, what the single source of truth is.